aaronpowell/aaronpowell.github.io/src/documents/posts/2010-04-25-working-with-dates-and-linq-to-sql.md

---- cson
+---
   title: "Working with dates and LINQ to SQL"
   metaTitle: "Working with dates and LINQ to SQL"
   description: "DateTime.MinValue doesn't match the SQL server minimum date.
 So how do you deal with it using LINQ to SQL?"
   revised: "2010-04-25"
   date: "2010-04-25"
-tags: ["linq-to-sql","c#","datetime","sql"]
+  tags:
+    - "linq-to-sql"
+    - "c#"
+    - "datetime"
+    - "sql"
   migrated: "true"
-urls: ["/working-with-dates-and-linq-to-sql"]
+  urls:
+    - "/working-with-dates-and-linq-to-sql"
-summary: """
+  summary: ""

-"""
 ---
 Something I've heard developers complain about on numerous occasion is that DateTime comparisons between SQL and .NET is a real pain.
 Often you need to do a comparison of the date against either a Min or Max value.